Job Satisfaction and Employee Mental Health

 - Performance

-Employees’ psychology and wellness are often influenced by these workplaces, which are places where we spend the majority of our time, which can sometimes be harmful or stressful.
+Employees’ psychology and wellness are often influenced by these workplaces, which are places where we spend the majority of our time, and can sometimes be harmful or stressful.

 The present article examines the relationship between job satisfaction and the mental health of employees, as well as how psychologists play a critical role in improving the health of the workplace ecosystem as a whole.